-Derma rollers are small rollers with a cylinder covered in micro needles, normally varying between 0.5-3mm in length.
+Derma rollers are small rollers with a cylinder covered in small needles, normally varying between 0.5-3mm in length.
 It is an original tool for healing acne scars in dermatology.
 In 1990s, scientists observed that causing micro wounds in the outermost layer of skin induces production of collagen, as the skin tries to repair itself.
-This micro-wounding produces collagen, the main building material in fibrous connective tissues that makes up our skin – but also the lining of the hair follicle sack.
+This micro-wounding produces collagen, the main building material in connective tissues that makes up our skin – but also the lining of the hair follicle sack.
 This process is thought to promote hair thickening and hair regrowth.
-In more recent years, as recently as 2015, clinical studies around androgenic alopecia showed impressive results after using derma-rolling for hair loss over the period of 12 weeks.
+In more recent years, as recently as 2015, clinical studies around androgenic alopecia showed impressive results after using derma roller for hair loss over a period of 12 weeks.
 Let’s take a look at how the biology of microneedling for hair growth works, as well as cover some techniques on how to use a derma roller.

 Importance of collagen in hair growth

 To understand the mechanics and efficacy of derma rolling, we need to understand the importance of collagen first.
 As the main component of connective tissue, collagen is the most abundant protein in mammals, making 25% to 35% of the whole-body protein content.
 Collagen molecule consists of amino acids wound together to form triple-helices.
 It is mostly found in fibrous tissues, such as tendons, ligaments and skin.
 The name collagen comes from the Greek κόλλα (kólla), meaning “glue”, and suffix -γέν, -gen, denoting “producing”.

 We have already talked about why collagen is important in human body and, specifically, in hair growth.
 Although minimally present in the hair shaft itself, collagen is present around the hair follicle bulb: it thickens around the hair root during anagen, the hair growth stage, supporting growth of new hair.
 Its importance is key, as the follicle loses a few layers of collagen when hair follicle enters catagen, or the hair shedding, stage.

 Mechanics of derma rollers for hair growth